The Masters prize money: How much will players earn at Augusta in 2025?

 Masters weather: Is there a chance of more thunderstorms?

 Monday’s practice session was cancelled due to inclement weather at Augusta National with thunderstorms forecast in the morning with the chance of rain to follow.
-The weather improved before the start of play on Thursday but there is still a chance showers could disrupt play on Saturday afternoon.
+The rain has since come overnight, though, with no further impact on the tournament.

 Join our commenting forum